-Introducing: The SQLUndercover Inspector!
-Finally we have a V1 almost ready to hit our GitHub but what exactly is it?
+Introducing: The SQLUndercover Inspector! now available on GitHub but what exactly is it?

 Just another Monitoring tool? well not quite, the SQLUndercover Inspector is not really a Monitoring tool as such, parts of the Inspector can be used in this way if you choose to configure it that way but essentially its purpose is to provide you with a daily digest of information to allow you to keep up to date with the housekeeping of your server/s.